Role and Responsibilities of the Board

 The Board sets the Bank's strategy and approves plans presented by management for the achievement of the strategic objectives it has set.
 It determines the nature and extent of the principal risks it is willing to take in achieving its strategic objectives and is responsible for ensuring maintenance of sound risk management and internal control systems.

-All the Independent Non-Executive Directors have considerable experience and make valuable contributions to the Bank.
-The Independent Non-Executive Directors constructively challenge and help develop proposals on strategy and bring strong, independent judgement, knowledge and experience to the Board's deliberations.
+All the Non-Executive Directors have considerable experience and make valuable contributions to the Bank.
+The Non-Executive Directors constructively challenge and help develop proposals on strategy and bring strong, independent judgement, knowledge and experience to the Board's deliberations.
 The Non-Executive Directors are of sufficient calibre and number that their views carry significant weight in the Board's decision-making.

 Director Appointment Rights